ridiculousfish/widecharwidth/README.md

 widecharwidth is a Python script that outputs implementations of `wcwidth()`, by downloading and parsing the latest `UnicodeData.txt`, `EastAsianWidth.txt`, and `emoji-data.txt`.
-Currently it generates C++, JavaScript, and Rust code.
+Currently it generates code for:

+- C++
+- JavaScript
+- Python
+- Rust

 ## C++ Usage